ankit1khare/doc-ext-visually-grounded/README.md

 ## Requirements

-- Python 3.7+
+- Python 3.9+ (required by the agentic-doc SDK)
 - Landing AI API key (for document analysis)
 - OpenAI API key (for question answering)
+- Sufficient credit balance in your Landing AI account (you get 10usd free balance when you sign-up)

 ## Dependencies

+- `agentic-doc`: Landing AI's Python SDK for document extraction
 - `streamlit`: Web application framework
 - `openai`: OpenAI API client for GPT-4o
-- `PyPDF2`: PDF manipulation
+- `PyMuPDF`: PDF rendering
 - `opencv-python`: Image processing
 - `Pillow`: Image handling
-- `requests`: HTTP requests
 - `fpdf`: PDF generation
-- `PyMuPDF`: PDF rendering
 - `python-dotenv`: Environment variable management
 - `numpy`: Numerical operations

 ## How It Works

+1. **SDK Optimization**: The application configures the SDK with optimal parallelism (BATCH_SIZE=20, MAX_WORKERS=5)
-1. **PDF Processing**: The application splits PDFs into chunks of 3 pages and processes them using the Landing AI API
+2. **PDF Processing**: PDFs are processed in parallel using the SDK's built-in capabilities
-2. **Evidence Extraction**: Text, tables, and figures are extracted with their positions (bounding boxes)
+3. **Evidence Extraction**: Text, tables, and figures are extracted with their positions (bounding boxes)
-3. **Question Analysis**: When a user asks a question, the system searches through the precomputed evidence
+4. **Question Analysis**: When a user asks a question, the system searches through the extracted evidence
-4. **Answer Generation**: GPT-4o analyzes the relevant evidence and generates a comprehensive answer
+5. **Answer Generation**: GPT-4o analyzes the relevant evidence and generates a comprehensive answer
-5. **Visual Evidence**: The system highlights the exact locations in the PDF where the answer was found
+6. **Visual Evidence**: The system highlights the exact locations in the PDF where the answer was found
-6. **Result Presentation**: The answer, reasoning, and annotated PDF pages are displayed to the user
+7. **Result Presentation**: The answer, reasoning, and annotated PDF pages are displayed to the user

 ## Examples